flutter/website/src/docs/codelabs/layout-basics.md

   The `Image.network` method takes a string parameter that contains an image's URL.

-  In this example, `Image.network` contains a short URL.
+  In this example, `Image.network` contains a non-working URL.

   **1.** Click the **Run** button.

-  **2.** Change the short URL to the actual URL:
+  **2.** Change the non-working URL to the actual URL:

   `https://raw.githubusercontent.com/flutter/website/master/examples/layout/sizing/images/pic1.jpg`